-When you take out a life insurance policy, you’re relying on the cover to offer rock-solid financial protection to your family if the worst happens.
-So it makes sense to do your homework before you sign up to make sure you’re getting the most appropriate and best-value deal.
+When you take out a life insurance policy, you’re relying on the cover to offer solid financial protection to your family in the event of your death.
+So it makes sense to do your homework before you sign up, to make sure you’re getting the most appropriate cover and best-value deal.

-If you have children, you may want a policy to provide for them while they are growing up if they could no longer rely on your income.
+- Having children is also a common reason for taking out life insurance – a life insurance payout could provide for them while they’re growing up if they could no longer rely on your income.

 How much life cover should you take out?